cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

     # Let's create a new task.

     # Fill in task parameters first.
-    # Models are used the same way as in the layer 1
+    # Models are used the same way as in the layer 1.
     task_spec = {
-        "name": "example task,
+        "name": "example task",
         "labels": [
             {
                 "name": "car",